-Drinking Red Bull Vodkas Is Basically The Same As Doing A Line Of Cocaine
+Drinking Red Bull Vodkas Is The Same As Doing Cocaine

 If you think back to your glorious college days, you may remember a time when Four Lokos flowed freely at every pregame and frat party on campus.

 In my opinion, those things were the perfect boozy beverage for all of us poor college kids.

 Because let's be real: Those sugary concessions were cheap as hell and tasted a whole lot better than cheap beer.

 Plus, you only needed one can of those bad boys to achieve a next-level blackout.